Skip to content

 • Block Rules

-In small environments, None may be enough.
-In larger environments, clear grouping is worth doing early because the rule base quickly becomes difficult to read.
+In small environments, None may be sufficient.
+In larger environments, clear grouping is worthwhile early on, otherwise the rule base quickly becomes confusing.

 Action

-For normal client or server rules, Accept is usually used.
-For block rules, Drop is quieter, while Reject is often easier during troubleshooting.
+For normal client or server rules you usually use Accept.
+For block rules, Drop is quieter, Reject is often more pleasant for troubleshooting.

 Log firewall traffic

-Log firewall traffic should almost always be enabled on important rules.
+Log firewall traffic should almost always be activated for important rules.

-Without logging, important information is missing later in Log viewer.
-Many troubleshooting cases fail not because of the rule itself, but because logging was not enabled and it is not visible which rule actually matched.
+Without logging, important information will be missing later in the Log viewer.
+Many troubleshooting cases fail not because of the rule itself, but because there was no logging and it is not possible to see which rule actually applied.

-Important: The firewall typically logs Firewall sessions when a connection ends and a Destroy event is created.
-Not every connection therefore appears exactly when the client starts it.
+Important: The firewall typically logs firewall sessions when a connection is terminated and a Destroy event occurs.
+Not every connection appears at the exact moment the client starts it.

-For logs to be visible locally, in Sophos Central or through syslog, System services > Log settings must also be configured correctly.
-For longer retention, Sophos Central Firewall Reporting or a syslog server is useful.
-More information: Enable Central Firewall Reporting.
+In order for logs to be visible locally, in Sophos Central or via Syslog, System services > Log settings must also be configured appropriately.
+For longer storage, Sophos Central Firewall Reporting or a Syslog server makes sense.
+More on this: Enable Central Firewall Reporting and Send Sophos Firewall Syslog securely to SIEM.

-The Source section defines where the traffic comes from.
+In the Source area you define where the traffic comes from.

 Source zones

-Source zones is the zone from which the traffic originates.
+Source zones is the zone where the traffic comes from.

 Examples: